 It’s a widespread belief that ED only impacts men over the age of 60.
 While it’s true that the risk increases with age, ED can affect men in their 20s, 30s, and 40s as well.
 In fact, lifestyle factors like stress, poor sleep, alcohol use, and lack of exercise can trigger symptoms at any age.

 Modern life presents unique stressors for younger men, including work pressures, financial concerns, and social expectations, all of which can contribute to erectile difficulties.
-Ignoring ED in younger years can lead to long-term confidence issues and strained relationships.
+Ignoring ongoing erectile difficulties may affect confidence and relationships over time.

 Myth 2: ED is Always Psychological